PPC Expert Series – Quality Score

 If your average quality scores are below 5 or 6, you’re wasting a ton of money, potentially half of your spend could be wasted due to high CPC’s (costs per click).

-If you suspect this is happening to you, or you’d just like a second opinion on your PPC efforts, give us a call.
+If you’re having trouble getting your Average Quality Score, or you’d just like a second opinion on your PPC efforts, give us a call.

 We’ll hear you… Even if you’re in the back of the room.